Tel: 01543 441 802

 Children

-It is always preferable for parents to reach an agreement without resulting to Court proceedings either resolving their issues through the use of mediation or other forms of dispute resolution.
-However, in circumstances where agreement cannot be reached the parents may need to approach the Court to help make that decision.
+It is always preferable for parents to reach an agreement without resulting to court proceedings, however in circumstances where agreement cannot be reached the parents may need to approach the court to help make that decision.

 Arrangements for children are now defined in a “Child Arrangements Order ".
-The Order is designed to take away the terms Contact and Residence and as a consequent promote the ideal of continued parental involvement when determining the arrangements for the child/children.
+The Order is designed to take away the terms contact and residence and as a consequence promote the idea of continued parental involvement when determining the arrangements for the children.

 To arrange your free confidential appointment please contact us